CharleneMcKeown/DevOps-and-Containers/README.md

 We are ready to deploy!

 Go back to the build definition you edited earlier.
-Click on the ellipsis and select 'Queue new build':
+Click 'Queue':

 <img src="screenshots/VSTS_queuebuild.PNG" alt="Queue build" width="800px"/>